 Be proactive and save big!

-You may be deep into your summer routine of lazy afternoons at the beach, family day trips and bedtimes postponed in favor of firefly-chasing, but back-to-school season is already in full swing.
+You may be deep into your summer routine of lazy afternoons at the beach, family day trips and postponed bedtimes, but back-to-school season is already in full swing.
 And, any way you slice it, it’s going to be expensive!

 Between new backpacks, textbooks, a long list of supplies and a fresh autumn wardrobe, most parents are looking at a bill of close to $700 for school-related expenses this season.

 Read on for our handy list of back-to-school shopping hacks that will help you keep more money in your wallet.

 From July 24, 2023 to August 6, 2023, Florida offers a sales tax holiday to select merchandise.
 This includes most school supplies $50 or less; clothing, footwear, (some) accessories $100 or less; computers and certain accessories selling for $1,500 or less per item when purchased for noncommercial or personal use.

 No, your child doesn’t need a 6-month supply of No.2 pencils for the first day of school or five spare pocket-folders.
 But if you buy enough school supplies while prices are low to last through the first half of the year — or even all the way though the end of the school year — you’ll save big.